 Every year, one in ten Americans will be victimized by a scam or fraud.
 The variety of online fraud has increased with the number of websites and technological advancements.
-It is vital to know how to distinguish between genuine and scam site.
-Let’s have a look at typical scams, their signs and ways to avoid them.
+It is vital to know how to distinguish between genuine and scam sites .
+Let’s have a look at typical scams, their signs, and ways to avoid them.

 What are Scam Websites?

 Scam websites are used to trick people into sharing certain personal details.
 These fake websites pose as legitimate sources using different disguises like false security warnings or giveaways.
 There are millions of legitimate websites competing for the public’s attention.
 However, some pages are set up by bad guys exist on the Web.
 These websites attempt to steal information or commit credit card fraud.